 The Surface Transportation Block Grant (STBG) program has the most flexible eligibilities among all Federal-aid highway programs.
-In fiscal years 2021-2024, there is projected to be nearly \$1.46 billion for Georgia.
-There are fewer limitations on these funds as they can be applied to any project that satisfies any number of categories such as bridge and tunnel, pedestrian and bicycle, transit capital, and federal-aid highways.
+In fiscal years 2022-2026, there is projected to be over \$2.3 billion for Georgia.
+11 There are fewer limitations on these funds as they can be applied to any project that satisfies any number of categories such as bridge and tunnel, pedestrian and bicycle, transit capital, and federal-aid highways.
 In general, funds from the STBG program may not be applied to local roads or rural minor collectors.
-Exceptions to that rule that may impact the region include projects that include, among others, infrastructure-based ITS capital improvements, truck parking facilities, and electric vehicle charging infrastructure.